mod-cpp/pacman/README.md

 ## Make Speedy

 1) Make a new ghost class for Speedy
-2) Pic the right sprite
+2) Pick the right sprite
-3) Pic the right scatter target
+3) Pick the right scatter target

 Advanced: